PowerfulCoder311/cryptonite_taskphase_divyesh/Task Phase 2/Cryptography/Custom Encryption.md

     message = sys.argv[1]
     test(message, "trudeau")
 ```
 the if statement calls the test function.
 In the test function, p and q are fixed while a and b are random integers.
 However, in the encrypted file, a and b are given so it doesnt matter.
+Creating the decoding algorithms for dynamic_xor_encrypt and encrypt functions should be enough for retrieving the flag because I dont see any use of the generator function in retrieving the flag.